Arlington Hall: History

-(MIT)'s Radiation Lab, and the Manhattan Project's development of the atomic bombs used on Hiroshima and Nagasaki in August 1945 to abruptly end the war and later initiated further development of nuclear weapons.
+(MIT)'s Radiation Lab, and the Manhattan Project's development of the atomic bombs used on Hiroshima and Nagasaki in August 1945 to abruptly end the war and which later initiated further development of nuclear weapons.

 After World War II, the "Russian Section" at Arlington Hall expanded.
 Work on diplomatic messages benefited from additional technical personnel and new analysts—among them Samuel Chew, who had focused on Japan, and linguist Meredith Gardner, who had worked on both German and Japanese messages.
 Chew had considerable success at defining the underlying structure of the coded Russian texts.
-Gardner and his colleagues began analytically reconstructing the KGB (Soviet Union's Committee for State Security) spy agency codebooks.
+Gardner and his colleagues began analytically reconstructing the KGB (the Soviet Union's Committee for State Security) spy agency codebooks.
 Late in 1946, Gardner broke the codebook's "spell table" for encoding English letters.
-With the solution of this spell table, SIS could read significant portions of messages that included English names and phrases.
+With the solution of the spell table, SIS could read significant portions of messages which included English names and phrases.
 Gardner soon found himself reading a 1944 message listing prominent atomic scientists, including several with the Manhattan Project.
 Efforts to decipher Soviet codes continued under the classified and caveated Venona project.

 Another problem soon arose—that of determining how and to whom to disseminate the extraordinary information Gardner was developing.
 SIS's reporting procedures did not seem appropriate because the decrypted messages could not even be paraphrased for Arlington Hall's regular intelligence customers without divulging their source.
-By 1946, SIS knew nothing about the federal grand jury impaneled in Manhattan to probe the espionage and disloyalty charges stemming from Elizabeth Bentley's defection and other defectors from Soviet intelligence, so no one in the U.S. Government was aware that evidence against the Soviets was suddenly developing on two adjacent tracks.
+By 1946, SIS knew nothing about the federal grand jury impaneled in Manhattan, New York to probe the espionage and disloyalty charges stemming from Elizabeth Bentley's defection and other defectors from Soviet intelligence, so no one in the U.S. Government was aware that evidence against the Soviets was suddenly developing on two adjacent tracks.
 In late August or early September 1947, the Federal Bureau of Investigation (FBI) was informed that the Army Security Agency had begun to break into Soviet espionage messages.

 By 1945, the Soviets had penetrated Arlington Hall with the placement of Bill Weisband who worked there for several years.
-The Government's knowledge of his treason apparently was not revealed until its publication in a 1990 book co-authored by a high-level KGB defector.
+The government's knowledge of his treason apparently was not revealed until its publication in a 1990 book co-authored by a high-level KGB defector.